neo-project/neo-dev-portal/tutorials/2024-10-17-neo-fairy-test/index.md

 ### Creating another fairy session from existing

-Imagine that you have deployed a new fungible token contract and minted billions for yourself.
-Now you want to test whether you can send all of them to another, and whether you can trade them in an exchange.
-You hope both of the test starts from the state where you hold the billions of minted tokens.
-This is easy with `copy_snapshot`.
-Just specify the old name and the new name of fairy sessions.
+Imagine that you have deployed a new fungible token contract and minted billions of tokens for yourself.
+Now, you want to test if you can transfer all of them to another account and trade them on an exchange.
+You hope both tests start from the state where you hold billions of minted tokens.
+This is simple with `copy_snapshot`- just specify the original and new fairy session names.

 ```python
 client.copy_snapshot('minted billion tokens', 'test trade')